Skip to content

 Let's build and push image to the Dockerhub.

-Firstly, create an account at Dockerhub and construct an auth file for kaniko builder:
+Firstly, create an account at Dockerhub and construct write its credentials to the environment variables:

 # Paste username and password of your user into these 2 variables